MozartSoares/cse325_team7_project/README.md

 **Key Features:**

-- Movie catalogue with information
+- Movie catalogue with detailed information (genres, release year, cast, synopsis)
-- Rating system
+- Rating and review system
 - Admin and user accounts
+- Search and filter movies by genre, rating, or release year
+- Favorite and watchlist management

 **Key Functionality:**

-- User accounts can search for movies, rate them, and favorite them
+- Users can search for movies, rate them, add to favorites, and leave reviews
-- Admin accounts can edit movie data
+- Admins can add, edit, or remove movies and manage user accounts
+- Trending movies or top-rated sections
+- Personalized recommendations based on user activity

 **Target Users:**

 - Movie enthusiasts
+- Casual users searching for movie information

 ---